 Speak to a Dedicated Georgetown Nursing Home Abuse Lawyer

 Evans Moore, LLC will dedicate our time, attention, and resources towards your case to get your loved one the justice they rightfully deserve.
 In the aftermath of abuse, the victim could experience psychological trauma, physical pain, and other problems associated with their injuries.
 You and your family will not be alone as we provide the services, support, and guidance you need during this difficult time in your lives.
+Use Google Maps to locate our office and read about past client experiences.

 If your loved one suffered from nursing home abuse, call us at (843) 995-5000 for a free consultation to discuss your case and determine the available legal options.